-James brings some twenty-five years of guiding experience to Naturalist Journeys.
+James brings some twenty five years of guiding experience to Naturalist Journeys.
 Originally from Sheffield in the United Kingdom, he discovered a love for guiding in Israel in 1995 where he helped establish the Kibbutz Lotan Center for Birdwatching in the Southern Arava Valley.
 Since then, he's led hundreds of tours throughout the Northern Hemisphere for a number of UK-based tour companies.
-His trips to Israel and North America are especially close to his heart but he's also led or co-led tours to Mexico (Veracruz), The Gambia, Kenya, Iceland, Scottish Highlands, Spanish Pyrenees, Central/Southern France, Greece (Lesvos), and India (Goa).
+His trips to Israel and North America are especially close to his heart but he's also led or co-led tours to Mexico (Veracruz), The Gambia, Kenya, Iceland, Scottish Highlands, Spanish Pyrenees, Central/Southern France, Greece

+(Lesvos), and India (Goa).
 An accomplished illustrator, James placed runner-up in the British Birds "Bird Illustrator of the Year" competition in 1992 and went on to have his work published in numerous birding magazines and journals.
 He also co-authored the two volume set A Guide to the Birding Hotspots of Israel (Published in 2000 by the Israel Ornithological Center and the S.P.N.I.).
 He returns to Israel every year to lead trips and remains an active member of the Israel Rarities and Distribution Committee.
+When not leading tours he can be found at home in Western Massachusetts with his wife Susannah and their young son Matan.